Independent research on pathways to opportunity

 Pathways and Outcomes is a founding team building an independent research organization.
 Year 1 focuses on research and data briefs, not sustained newsroom reporting.

 We are not yet staffed like a full newsroom.
 To launch our Utah research library while we grow, we use AI tools to help draft reports and data briefs from verified public data.
-A human editor reviews every publication for accuracy, clarity, and alignment with our methodology before release.
+A human editor reviews every publication for accuracy, data consistency, clarity, methodology alignment, and discrepancies before release.

 This workflow is temporary.
 Reader donations, sponsorships, and foundation grants help us hire writers and journalists who will take over primary authorship as we scale.
 We state this plainly so families, sponsors, and donors know what they are reading today.
 See our Editorial Policy and Code of Ethics.